-Nothing in the RBCRs shall preclude the commissioner from taking any action authorized by chapter 446k of the Connecticut General Statutes necessary to prevent or abate pollution, or to prevent or abate any threat to human health or the environment.
+Nothing in the RBCRs shall preclude the commissioner from taking any action necessary to prevent or abate pollution, or to prevent or abate any threat to human health or the environment.
 If the presence of any substance impairs the aesthetic quality of any groundwater which is or can reasonably be expected to be a source of water for drinking or other uses, additional remediation shall be conducted in order to reduce the concentration of such substance to a concentration appropriate for such use.